rtakak/reddit-Place-Image-Formatter/README.md

 # reddit-Place-Image-Formatter
 Formats your Image to match with r/place's pixelated form and color palette.

+HOW TO USE: